Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

     - Filter with "lineage lenses" by resource type, materialization, layer, or run status.
     - Troubleshoot data issues by tracing root causes and downstream impacts.
     - Optimize pipelines by spotting slow, failing, or unused parts of your DAG.
 - See recommendations &mdash; offer a project-wide snapshot of dbt health, highlighting actionable tips to enhance your analytics engineering.
-These insights are automatically generated using dbt Cloud metadata and best practices from the project evaluator ruleset.
+These insights are automatically generated using <Constant name="cloud" /> metadata and best practices from the project evaluator ruleset.
 - Model query history &mdash; shows how often each dbt model is queried in your warehouse, helping you:
     - Track real usage via successful `SELECT`s (excluding builds/tests)
     - Identify most/least used models for optimization or deprecation